-Another cause that Newcomers Compass Club has actively supported is the annual Des Moines Race for the Cure.
+The annual Des Moines Race for the Cure is another cause the club has supported.
 This is an annual walk/run which raises funds for breast cancer research.

 Are you are doing your housecleaning and looking for organizations to which you can donate your gently used household goods?
-Let us recommend a few possibilities, which Newcomers Compass Club has supported in the past:
+Let us recommend a few possibilities, supported by Newcomers Club in the past:

 2) CFI'S Family Violence Center, www.cfiowa.org.
 This organization is in constant need of women's and children's clothing and personal goods.
-Twin bedding, blankets, comforters, and towels are other continuing needs.
-You may deliver your clothing or bedding items to my home.
-I will make a monthly trip to the center to deliver these items.
-Please call Ann Marcinko at 987-0003 to arrange a drop-off time.
+Twin bedding, blankets, comforters, and towels are other continuing needs..

 3) The Animal Rescue League, www.arl-iowa.org.
 The ARL is another worthy organization in need of various items.
-Some of the items needed, you may be surprised to learn, are: glass cleaner, paper towels, paper plates, towels and blankets, ferret toys, laundry detergent, dish soap, office supplies, peanut butter and canned tuna.
+Some of the items needed are: glass cleaner, paper towels, paper plates, towels and blankets, ferret toys, laundry detergent, dish soap, office supplies, peanut butter and canned tuna.
 Those are just a sample of their many needs.
 To obtain an entire list, visit their website; click on ARL Support and go to In Kind Gifts.

 Suggested Volunteer Opportunities